lorenzo-arena/histogram-equalizer/README.md

 - `-s` to print the time elapsed for the execution of the program
 - `-l` to log the histogram and cdf values on stdout

+### Tests

+Some tests are written using the [Unity](http://www.throwtheswitch.org/unity) C framework.

+There are also some script under *utils* like *verifier.sh* which can be used to build multiple project versions, run them and compare the outputs.

 ### Result

 The following images show the result after the equalization process: